Applying to optometry school

 Letters of recommendation #

 Optometry schools require that you submit letters of recommendation written by others on your behalf along with your application.
-Letters of recommendation can provide admissions committees insight into your personal qualities.
-Recommendation letters can tell them about your communication and interpersonal skills, and your readiness for optometry school.
+Letters of recommendation can provide admissions committees insight into your personal qualities, your communication and interpersonal skills, and your readiness for optometry school.

 Developing relationships with your professors is an important part of your intellectual growth and will help you obtain strong letters of recommendation.

 Optometry schools vary in their requirements for letters of recommendation.
 Most optometry schools will require a minimum of three letters of recommendation.
-The Indiana University School of Optometry requires three letters of recommendation.
-At least one should be from a science professor.
+The Indiana University School of Optometry requires three letters of recommendation, at least one of which should be from a science professor.
+Many other schools require that at least one letter be written by a practicing optometrist.

 Consult the individual optometry school websites for information on the recommendations each school requires or reference the OptomCAS website's page on letters of recommendation.

 Letters of recommendation are sent to optometry schools directly from the recommenders through the OptomCAS application system.
-For more information please consult the instructions on the OptomCAS website.
+For more information, please consult the instructions in the OptomCAS help center.